 Hello!
-We know that you are wondering how you can start cleaning menstrual cup discoloration.
+We know that you are wondering how to unstain your menstrual cup.
 This is a common doubt that we’ll help you solve so that your menstrual cup lasts as long as possible looking new.

 First of all, you should know that the menstrual cup will acquire a different color as you use it more and that it’s not possible to avoid it completely.
 However, there are homemade recipes that will help you keep it clean and keep its original color longer.